-There is a broad range of consumer markets where the differentiation among products is mainly in their physical attributes.
-Although the information about the existence of these products may be common knowledge, many people may have limited or even no information about their attributes.
-This lack of information may be due to the fact that the products are newly introduced, or that the costs associated with gaining information are relatively high.
-Television (TV) industry is a good example.
-It is almost impossible for people to know the attributes of all of the programs at different TV stations.
-Gaining accurate information through TV guides or internet is often costly.
-Furthermore, individuals have limited memories.
 The present paper proposes a two-period model of informative advertising in a TV market with two TV stations when potential viewers are uncertain about their match values with the programs in the latter period.
-A crucial element of the model is that the TV stations know how their own as well as their rival's program fits viewers' preferences.
-It is shown that this information structure leads to an equilibrium in which the decision of a TV station to advertise its own program may strategically depend on its rival's program, and viewers correctly anticipate this strategic interaction.
+A key element of the model is that the TV stations know how their own as well as their rival's program fits viewers' preferences.
+It is shown that this information structure leads to an equilibrium in which the decision of a TV station to advertise its own program may strategically depend on its rival's program, thus indirectly revealing information about it as well.